camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/manage-connector-templates.md

 ```
 -->

-## Importing existing connector templates
+## Importing existing Connector templates

-If you have created templates for Desktop Modeler in the past and want to reuse them in Web Modeler, you need to make some adjustments to the template files.
+If you have created templates for Desktop Modeler in the past and want to reuse them in Web Modeler, you need to make some adjustments to the template files:

-1. _Split the files_.
-Web Modeler maintains a 1:1 relation between connector templates and files.
-Since Desktop Modeler allows to keep multiple template definitions in single file, you must split the file in advance to one file per template before uploading.
+1. **Split the files**.
+Web Modeler maintains a 1:1 relation between Connector templates and files.
+Since Desktop Modeler allows you to keep multiple template definitions in single file, you must split the file in advance to one file per template before uploading.
-2. _Remove the brackets_.
-You need to remove the list brackets from the connector template file before uploading.
+2. **Remove the brackets**.
+Remove the list brackets from the Connector template file before uploading.
 Even if a template file for Desktop Modeler contains only a single template, it is always wrapped in a list.
-3. Be aware that the ID and name of the template from the original file will be ignored.
-A new ID is auto-assigned, to ensure consistency and uniqueness in Web Modeler.
+3. **Be aware that the ID and name of the template from the original file will be ignored.** A new ID is auto-assigned to ensure consistency and uniqueness in Web Modeler.

 Once your file follows the requirements, you can upload it.
 There are two ways to do so:

-1. Upload it as a _new connector template_ via the <UploadIcon /> **Upload files** action in the projects view.
+1. Upload it as a _new Connector template_ via the <UploadIcon /> **Upload files** action in the projects view.
 This will auto-generate a new ID for the template.

    ![Uploading a new template via file upload](img/connector-templates/upload-files.png)